-You probably came here looking for an activity tracker for kids.
+You probably came here looking for a kids activity tracker.
 Let’s find out the best ones available in the market.

-Before diving down into in-depth reviews of kids activity trackers, let’s a quick look at our best picks of 2017:
+Before diving down into in-depth review to see which kids activity tracker might be most suitable for your child, let’s take a quick look at our best picks:

 Ages: 13+ years

-Fitbit trackers have gone famous since they launched.
+Fitbit trackers have become famous since they launched.
 Everyone seems to be talking about fitbits.
-Fitbit Zip is a wireless activity tracker that can be used to track steps, distance and calories burnt during the whole day.
-This is the cheapest activity tracker in their whole product line.
+Fitbit Zip is a wireless smart watch that can be used to track steps, distance and calories burnt during the whole day.
+This is the cheapest kids activity tracker in their whole product line.
 The reason I recommend this for kids is its low price.
 Kids tend to break/misplace stuff quite often.
-So giving them a fitness tracker that costs $250 won’t be a good idea especially if you are on a tight budget.
+So giving them a fitness band that costs $250 won’t be a good idea especially if you are on a tight budget.

 You can use Fitbit Zip to set goals, track your progress and earn badges for the goals you’ve achieved.
 It comes with a free iPhone and Android application that allows you to access your data right from your smartphone.
 Kids can also share their achievements with friends and compete with them.